Actindo-AG/Documentation/Channels/UserInterface/04c_ChannelsPIM.md

 This window displays the products list from the *PIM* module.

-For a detailed description of this window and the corresponding functions, see [User Interface PIM List](../../PIM/UserInterface/02a_List.md).
+For a detailed description of this window and the corresponding functions, see [User Interface List](../../PIM/UserInterface/02a_List.md).